Azure-Samples/azureai-samples/notebooks/GPT-4V/enhancement_grounding/README.md

 ### Overview

-This Jupyter notebook provides a guide on applying grounding techniques to image inputs using the GPT-4V API.
+This Jupyter notebook provides a guide on applying grounding techniques to image inputs using the GPT-4 Turbo with Vision API.

 ### Objective

-The objective is to teach developers how to enhance image understanding and context interpretation by integrating grounding techniques with GPT-4V's image processing capabilities.
+The objective is to teach developers how to enhance image understanding and context interpretation by integrating grounding techniques with GPT-4 Turbo with Vision's image processing capabilities.

 ### Programming Languages
  - Python